shirodkar/demo-acm-gitops/README.md

 **Note:** ACM Policies and GitOps manifests will be automatically applied to the imported Managed clusters.
 It could take about 5-10 minutes for the installation to complete on the managed clusters.
 Wait until all apps in ArgoCD are Healthy and Synced.

+**TBD:** On the uat cluster, the Gatekeeper instance is not created automatically.
+It needs to be manually created for now.

 ## Demo

 ### Deploying an application Manually using the ACM Console